ppaluch099/JFX_BlackJack/README.md

 # JFX_BlackJack

-Basic JavaFX BlackJack created out of boredom.
+A simple JavaFX BlackJack created out of boredom.